 Dounby is a village on Mainland Orkney located to the north of the Loch of Harray, 14 miles north west of Kirkwall.

-Dounby lies close to the famous pre-historic village of Skara Brae.
+Dounby is connected by good road networks and bus service and lies close to the famous pre-historic village of Skara Brae.
 This Neolithic village is the best-known of Orkney's pre-historic monuments.
 The extensive remains of a Neolithic fishing and farming village, Skara Brae was discovered in 1850 when a storm removed much of the dunes that covered it.
 The village is very well preserved, its houses huddled together and connected by passageways.
-There is a visitor centre, with exhibition at the site, which lies beside a cracking beach at Bay of Skaill.
+There is a visitor centre (which also has a cafe), with exhibition at the site, which lies beside a cracking beach at Bay of Skaill.

 Pay a visit to The Loons and The Loch of Banks Nature Reserve.
 This is an ideal day out for the family and it will give you a chance to see some of Orkney’s wetland species close up.
 Dounby is also home to the Click Mill, the last surviving horizontal mill in Orkney.

 The content of many of our web listings is provided by third party operators and not VisitScotland.
 VisitScotland accepts no responsibility for (1) any error or misrepresentation contained in third party listings, and (2) the contents of any external links within web listings ((1) and (2) together hereinafter referred to as the "Content").
 VisitScotland excludes all liability for loss or damage caused by any reliance placed on the Content.
 The Content is provided for your information only and is not endorsed by VisitScotland.